The Inward Investment and International Taxation Review: Luxembourg

 On 13 July 2016, a law on the mandatory automatic exchange of information in the field of taxation, implementing EU Council Directive 2015/2376 extending the scope of mandatory exchange of information on cross-border ATA and APA, was approved.
-As a consequence, the Luxembourg tax authorities will, as from 1 January 2017, exchange information on ATA and APA with other Member States of the EU with retroactive effect (the exchange applies to ATA and APA amended or renewed as from 1 January 2012, provided they were still valid on 1 January 2014).
+As a consequence, the Luxembourg tax authorities will, from 1 January 2017, exchange information on ATA and APA with other EU Member States with retroactive effect (the exchange applies to ATA and APA amended or renewed from 1 January 2012, provided that they were still valid on 1 January 2014).
 ATAs and APAs that involve only individuals or taxpayers with a low turnover (i.e., less than €40 million in the year preceding the issuance of the ATA or APA) are excluded.
-As at the end of the 2019 fiscal year, all pre-2015 ATAs are no longer binding on the Luxembourg tax authorities.
+As of the end of the 2019 fiscal year, all pre-2015 ATAs are no longer binding on the Luxembourg tax authorities.
 Taxpayers affected by this measure have the possibility to file new ATA requests in accordance with the procedure introduced in 2015.

 Year in review

 A relatively small number of changes were made to the Luxembourg tax laws in 2021 or are expected to still be adopted before year end.
 To the extent not mentioned above, these changes include, for instance, those listed below.